The External Secrets Enterprise is product suite is a premium product.

 esi-cli

 writes the raw byte data from the Kubernetes Secret directly to files.
-It does not perform base64 decoding itself, assuming the data in the Secret is already in the desired final form (or, for full secrets, it structures the raw data as YAML).
+It does not perform base64 decoding itself, assuming the data in the Secret is already in the desired final form (or, for full secrets, it structures the raw data as YAML).- This behavior is based on the MEMORY item:

 The USER modified pkg/engine/file/file.go to remove all explicit base64 decoding logic...